isomerpages/moe-chungchenghighyis/_our-cca/CCA/CCA.md

 **3.1 CCA Carnival**
 CCA Open House will be held on Friday of Term 1 Week 1.

 CCA booths will be set up in Indoor Sports Courts, MPH, MPR, and the Parade Square.
-Upper Secondary CCA leaders will be tasked to promote or pitch their CCAs to the Sec 1 students.
-As they share more information to new students, they will encourage them to register for the CCA and attend the auditions or selections held over the next 2 weeks.
+Upper Secondary&nbsp;CCA leaders will be tasked to promote or pitch their CCAs to the Sec 1 students.
+As they share more information to new students, they will encourage them to register for the CCA and attend the auditions or selections held over the next 2 weeks.&nbsp;

 **3.2 CCA Selection Process**
 Students may choose to go for auditions, selection trials and interviews conducted by the various CCAs.
-The schedule of the selection events, held during Term 1 Week 2 to 3, will be published on our school website.
+The schedule of the&nbsp;selection events, held during Term 1 Week 2 to 3, will be published on our school website.

-Students are strongly advised to be selected for only ONE CCA (~6 hours a week).
+Students are strongly advised to be selected for only&nbsp;ONE&nbsp;CCA (~6 hours a week).

 Sec 1 students will also be required to indicate their Top 3 choices of CCA via FormSG (see Table 1).
 In the unfortunate event, where any student is not selected by any CCA trials, his or her inputs of Top 3 CCA choices (via FormSG) will be considered for the allocation of his/her CCA.
 However, the allocation will be based on the CCA vacancies available.